-Highway 74 - 7th Street/Ellis Avenue Neighborhood [Neighborhood 1] contains about 114 gross acres (about 9) net acres), and is designated as a Mixed-Use Area (MUA), with a required 30% Highest Density Residential (HHDR) component.
-This neighborhood lies along both sides of Highway SR 74, between 7th Street at its northern end and Ellis Avenue at its southern end.
+Highway 74 - 7th Street/Ellis Avenue Neighborhood [Neighborhood 1] contains about 114 gross acres (about 99 net acres), and is designated as a Mixed-Use Area (MUA), with a required 30% Highest Density Residential (HHDR) component.
+This neighborhood lies along both sides of Highway SR-74, between 7th Street at its northern end and Ellis Avenue at its southern end.
 It is bounded on the west by Neitzel Road and Clayton Street, and partly on the east by Bellamo Lane.
 It is almost completely surrounded by the City of Perris.
-This neighborhood's mixture of land uses should include commercial and job producing uses that would serve surrounding neighborhoods by providing shopping and job opportunities.
-Open space uses, including parks and trails, can be integrated into the neighborhood designs to provide buffers between this neighborhood's more intense development and neighboring rural uses.
-Because of its mixed use characteristics, this neighborhood would be designed to promote a village style mix of retail, restaurants, offices, and multi-family housing, resulting in a walkable neighborhood.
-Currently, there is a bus stop along SR 74 which allows for the opportunity to expand transit services and provide more bus stops and more bus services in the future.
+This neighborhood's mixture of land uses should include commercial and job-producing uses that would serve surrounding neighborhoods by providing shopping and job opportunities.
+Open space uses, including parks and trails, can be integrated into the neighborhood designs to provide buffers between this neighborhood would be designed to promote a village-style mix of retail, restaurants, offices, and multi-family housing, resulting in a walkable neighborhood.
+Currently, there is a bus stop along SR-74 which allows for the opportunity to expand transit services and provide more bus stops and more bus services in the future.

-- MVAP 5.21 Thirty percent of the Highway 74.7th Street/Ellis Avenue Neighborhood shall be developed i accordance with the HHDR land use designation. - MVAP 5.22 HHDR development should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels. - MVAP 5.23 Land uses in addition to HHDR development may include, but are not limited to, a variety of neighborhood supportive retail commercial, office, community and civic uses, and parks and trails
+MVAP 5.21 Thirty percent of the Highway 74-7th Street/Ellis Avenue Neighborhood shall be developed in accordance with the HHDR land use designation.
+MVAP 5.22 HHDR development should accommodate a variety of housing types and styles that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels.
+MVAP 5.23 Land uses in addition to HHDR development may include, but are not limited to, a variety of neighborhood supportive retail commercial office, community and civic uses, and parks and trails